 A multitude of methods are used to for milling, such as crushing grains using a metal roller, grinding them between stones or using steel blades to cut them.
 In this scenario stone -ground is favored because less heat is required during milling that other methods.

 Flour varies, but wheat flour is the most conventional type used in the bakeshop.
 Wheat flour is the only four that contains enough gluten-forming proteins to provide the essential structure to baked goods.

 A baker should familarize themselves with variuos wheat flours and it’s makeup.
 For instance the wheat kernel is made up bran, endosperm and germ.

 Milling is a technique that separates the wheat kernel into three parts: bran, germ and endosperm.

 Extraction rate is what is obtained after a grain has been milled.

 Ash is a milling practice that actuates the mineral composites after the flour is milled.

-Aging and bleaching must be preformed in order to prepare newly milled flour for baking.
-Flour must be able to age for several months until the oxygen whten the flour and helps to produce proteins.
+Aging and bleaching must be performed in order to prepare newly milled flour for baking.
+Flour must be able to age for several months until the oxygen whitens the flour and helps to produce proteins.
 Benzoyl peroxide and chlorine dioxide are agents used to Speed up the aging process of flour.
 Hence you get the name “bleached flour” or ” unbleached flour”.

 Enrichment and Oxidizing are other agent used to either improve the volume or to add nutrients to the flour.